luizcartolano2/iniciacaoCientifica/README.md

 ## About
-Rep to save my work from my undergraduate research.
-Here I'm going to share datas and codes from my work that seeks to corrolate data from Twitter and Google Maps in order to preview the traffic in Campinas - SP.
+Repository to save work from my undergraduate research.
+Here I am going to share datas and codes from my work, that seeks to corrolate data from Twitter and Google Maps in order to predict the traffic in Campinas - SP.

 ## Contributors:
 Luiz Eduardo Cartolano